Waswas94/ProjectAdvancedProgramming/README.md

 Then you can start the project by clicking on the run icon

+This is the link of our video :

 This is the link of our web app :